make2explore/make2explore_YouTube/ESP-Boards/ESP8266/ESP-Cloud-Weather-Station/Source_Code/ReadMe.md

+Dear Subscriber, Thank you for interest in our Channel.

 We referred an excellent tutorial by Rui Santos to develop this tutorial/project, We used different sensors and slightly modified the code as per our system.
 You can refer this tutorial for your project.